Aceinna/docs_openrtk/tutorial/IMU/SerialDebugger.rst

     1. Place the unit on a level table top
     2. With the unit sitting flat, the z-axis acceleration will be close to -1.0 :math:`[g]`
-    3. Rotating the unit clockwise (about the positive z-axis) will generate a positive z-axis angular-rate
+    3. Rotate the unit clockwise (about the positive z-axis) to generate a positive z-axis angular-rate
-    4. Orienting the unit so the y-axis is aligned to magnetic-north will result in an x-axis magnetic-filed reading close to zero :math:`[G]`.
+    4. Orient the unit so the y-axis is aligned with magnetic-north.
+This results in an x-axis magnetic-filed reading close to zero :math:`[G]`.
 Orienting the unit's x-axis in any other compass direction will result in a non-zero magnetic-field reading that increases until the axis is pointed along the north/south direction, at which it reaches its maximum value.
-    5. Temperature should reflect a values slightly higher than ambient temperature as the reading measures the electronics temperature.
+    5. Temperature readings reflect values slightly higher than the ambient temperature, as the readings reflect the temperature of the electronics.

 The results of these statements are found in the following figure: